zaidiatif/my-learning/src/JavaScript/tutorial/20_javaScript_engine_internals.md

 - **Node.js Inspector**: Debugging tools for server-side JavaScript applications.

 Use these tools to gain insights into how your code is executed and identify areas for improvement.

 ---

+---

+## 12. Practical Tips to Align with Engines

+- Keep object shapes stable (create properties in the same order; avoid adding new ones later in hot paths).
+- Prefer `Map/Set` for dynamic keys; avoid megamorphic property access in tight loops.
+- Keep hot functions small and inline-friendly; avoid `arguments` and non-simple rest patterns in hot paths.
+- Keep arrays packed; avoid holes and mixed types.

+---